DJ Tillu: Development and casting

 Vimal Krishna narrated the storyline of the film to actor Jonnalagadda in 2019, but production got delayed due to COVID-19 pandemic in India.
 The film was announced in October 2020 under the title Narudi Brathuku Natana.
 Director Trivikram Srinivas also guided Krishna and the team in designing the story and screenplay of the film.
 In an interview with The New Indian Express, Vimal Krishna revealed about the Tillu's character that, "During my initial days in Hyderabad, I happened to meet and interact with a few DJs and was really bowled over by their conversations, attitude and body language.
 They carry a different persona and each one is his own boss.
 I have infused these characteristics and developed Tillu's character".
 In January 2021, the film was then officially launched under the same title.

 The film's title was then changed to DJ Tillu for a shorter name.
 About his character 'Tillu' in the film, Jonnalagadda told The Hindu that "I grew up in areas near Padmarao Nagar (in Hyderabad).
 Youngsters in Warasiguda and Chilkalguda talk like Tillu (the Hyderabadi Telangana dialect).
 We wanted Tillu to reflect on how these youngsters speak and how they handle things.
 Each one is his own boss and for no reason, there is the rivalry between gangs from each street.
 These boys are also more chilled out than those in, say, Banjara Hills."

 Filming

 Principal photography for the film began in February 2021 but was then later stopped due to the second lockdown in India.
 Filming was then resumed in June 2021.

 Soundtrack

 Sricharan Pakala and Ram Miriyala composed the film's soundtrack.
 The audio rights were acquired by Aditya Music.
-In early-January 2022, S. Thaman joined the production to compose the film score.
+In early-January 2022, Thaman S joined the production to compose the film score.
 Soon after, the first song "Tillu Anna DJ Pedithe" was released on 6 January 2022.
 Sung and composed by Ram Miriyala, the song became an instant chartbuster.
 The second song "Pataas Pilla" sung by Anirudh Ravichander, was released on 24 January 2022.
 The third song "Nuvvala" sung by Jonnalagadda, was released on 7 February 2022.
 While the female version of the song later released through the album on 9 February 2022.